dengwirda/jigsaw-geo-matlab/README.md

 The first step is to compile the code!
 The `JIGSAW` src can be found in <a href="../master/jigsaw/src/">`../jigsaw/src/`</a>.

 `JIGSAW` is a `header-only` package - there is only the single main `jigsaw.cpp` file that simply `#include`'s the rest of the library as headers.
-The resulting build process should be fairly straight-forward as a result. `JIGSAW` does not currently depened on any external packages or libraries.
+The resulting build process should be fairly straight-forward as a result. `JIGSAW` does not currently dependent on any external packages or libraries.

 ### `On Linux/Mac`